Ryukyu Kingdom: Invasion of neighbouring islands and the Amami islands

 In 1429, during the reign of King Shō Hashi, Ryukyu invaded Okinoerabu Island and Yoron Island.
-This was the first stage of Ryukyu's southward policy(南下政策) out of Okinawa island.
+This was the first stage of Ryukyu's southward expansion policy (南下政策) beyond Okinawa Island.
 In 1447, King Shō Shitatsu conquered Amami Oshima.
 In 1466, King Shō Toku attacked Kikai Island on two occasions.
-The fierce resistance of the islanders resulted in many casualties, but the island was finally placed under the control of the Kingdom of Ryukyu.
-King Shō Toku himself led 2,000 soldiers in large-scale operations but the cost of the war became a cause of domestic discontent.
-The Amami Islands became part of the Ryukyu Kingdom's territory from the Muromachi period onwards, along with the other Nansei Islands.
+Despite fierce resistance from the islanders, which resulted in heavy casualties, the island was ultimately brought under the control of the Kingdom of Ryukyu.
+King Shō Toku himself led 2,000 soldiers in large-scale military operations, but the cost of the war fuelled domestic discontent.
+The Amami Islands, along with the other Nansei Islands, became part of the Ryukyu Kingdom's territory from the Muromachi period onwards.

-The Amami Islands (Amami Oshima, Tokunoshima, Okinoerabu Island, Kikai Island, etc.) traded with the Dazaifu, as mentioned ‘Aakumi Island’(掩美嶋) in the Mokkan.
-During the Kamakura - Nanbokucho periods, Amami was under the Hojo Tokumune's property.
-Later Chikama-Shi(千竃氏) was reorganised as stewards(Jitō 地頭) of the Satsuma Province(薩摩国), a territory of Shimazu clan.
-Chikama Tokiie Josho(千竈時家譲状) ind 14 April 1306 states that he gave “Kikaijima, Oshima ” etc. to his heir Sadayasu, “Erafu Island” to his second son Tsuneie, seven islands to his third son Kumayashamaru and “Tokushima” to his daughter Himekuma.
+The Amami Islands (including Amami Oshima, Tokunoshima, Okinoerabu Island, and Kikai Island) had previously traded with the Dazaifu, where they are recorded as 掩美嶋 (Aakumi Island) in wooden tablets (mokkan).
+During the Kamakura and Nanbokuchō periods, Amami was held as the property of Hōjō Tokimune.
+Subsequently, the Chikama clan (千竈氏) was installed as stewards (jitō, 地頭) of Satsuma Province (薩摩国), a territory of the Shimazu clan.

-During this era, the Ryukyu kingdom expanded north and south and new territory provided a stable basis for trade in the kingdom thereafter.
+A document known as the Chikama Tokiie Bequest (千竈時家譲状), dated 14 April 1306, records that Chikama Tokiie granted Kikai Island and Oshima to his heir Sadayasu; Erabu Island to his second son Tsuneie; seven islands to his third son Kumayashamaru; and Toku Island to his daughter Himekuma.